jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 5. Participation in partisan political activities

 Now the Baha'i Faith actuall interdicts many others.
-There are dozens listed in the primary repository of "Baha'i Law," a tome called the Kitab-i-Aqdas (literally: "The Most Holy Book").
+There are dozens listed in the primary repository of Baha'i law, a tome called the Kitab-i-Aqdas (literally: "The Most Holy Book").
 The bulk of the remaining interdictions are either obvious (e.g. killing, calumny) or less germane to the sort of "educated